Being An Empath Will Basically Kill You Unless You Use These Tips

 Let’s deal with the elephant in the room.

-As empaths, we naturally want to help everyone.
+Being an empath means you probably want to help everyone, right?
 The idea of distancing ourselves from negative people (whom I call “drainers”) makes us feel a little bit sick in the gut, doesn’t it?
 Feels selfish.
 Feels wrong.

 Well guess what?